 Again, it’s a lot to consider, and appointing more than one guardian can feel complicated.
 If your family situation is complex or there are other factors such as your nominated guardians living outside the state, you might want to consult with an estate planning attorney to make sure your paperwork is in order.
 Here’s more on how to decide on a legal guardian.

 Generally, you can appoint a guardian in your last will and testament.
 In Florida, where Moss is licensed, another document called a Designation of Preneed Guardianship, or DPG, complies with laws in his state as well.

 “I recommend putting guardians in both those documents.
 A DPG is a ‘safety net’ of sorts, especially for minor children,” Moss says.
 “This allows for a guardian to serve immediately upon the incapacity or death of the surviving parent instead of the minor becoming a ward of the state until completion of a guardianship proceeding.”

 If your attorney recommends a DPG or your state requires one, you’ll need to file the document with the clerk.

 While wills typically do go through the probate process—meaning that a judge in court would need to rule that the document is valid before its instructions are carried out—guardianship wishes tend to be honored unless there is a specific reason why the appointed guardian is deemed unfit.
+(For inspiration, here are the choices one real mom made about who should be her kids' guardian.)
 For questions about your own situation, we recommend speaking with an attorney.